Mar. 26, 1904 – Oct. 30, 1987

 There is no indication that Joseph Campbell ever studied Thelema.
 I don’t know if he was aware of Aleister Crowley.
 Still he lived his life following the concept of “Do what thou wilt shall be the whole of the law.”

 Joseph Campbell’s work started when he was only seven years old.
-His path began at the Buffalo Bill’s Wild West Show where, instead of focusing on the cowboy stars of the show, he became entranced by a lone Native American performer.
-He started following his inner callings, studying Native American culture and following the pull of his own deeper self throughout his schooling.
+His path began at the Buffalo Bill’s Wild West Show.
+Where, instead of focusing on the cowboy stars of the show, he became entranced by a lone Native American performer.
+He started following his inner callings.
+Studying Native American culture and following the pull of his own deeper self throughout his schooling.
 By the age of ten he was allowed into the adult section of the library where he was able continue pursuing his passion.

 He was a questioner and a seeker.
 He wrote in his journal, “A lifetime to be spent trying to kid myself and my pupils into believing that the thing that we are looking for is in books!
 I don’t know where it is—but I feel just now pretty sure that it isn’t in books. — It isn’t in travel. — It isn’t in California. — It isn’t in New York. … Where is it?
 And what is it, after all?”
-And so he continued to follow the pull of his heart rather than following the common pathways laid out before him.
+He continued to follow the pull of his heart rather than following the common pathways laid out before him.

 Campbell spent much of his adult life showing how myths are a roadmap of the individual’s life journey as well as the journey of a culture.
 He often said that myth has a fourfold function in society: